Australian Council Shoots Pound Dogs to Stop Rescuers Collecting Them

 The move has horrified lockdown sceptics and dog lovers alike, particularly given New South Wales Health has reported “no recent locally acquired COVID-19 cases” in Cobar, and the fact that the executed dogs included a “mother dog and her puppies”, according to Animal Justice Party MP Emma Hurst.

-“We are deeply distressed and completely appalled by this callous dog shooting and we totally reject council’s unacceptable justifications that this killing was apparently undertaken as part of a COVID- safe plan,” commented Lisa Ryan, a regional spokeswoman for the Animal Liberation campaign.
+“We are deeply distressed and completely appalled by this callous dog shooting and we totally reject [the] council’s unacceptable justifications that this killing was apparently undertaken as part of a COVID- safe plan,” commented Lisa Ryan, a regional spokeswoman for the Animal Liberation campaign.

 Australia’s Greens picked up the government for its failure to act on the situation, with party spokeswoman on animal welfare Abigail Boyd saying: “While the Liberal-National government twiddles its thumbs on animal welfare issues, more animals are being killed.”